-To use Particle-mesh Ewald summation in GROMACS, specify the following lines in your .mdp file:
+As an example for using Particle-mesh Ewald summation in GROMACS, specify the following lines in your .mdp file:

 In this case the fourierspacing parameter determines the maximum spacing for the FFT grid (i.e. minimum number of grid points), and pme-order controls the interpolation order.
 Using fourth-order (cubic) interpolation and this spacing should give electrostatic energies accurate to about $5 \cdot 10^{-3}$.
 Since the Lennard-Jones energies are not this accurate it might even be possible to increase this spacing slightly.